brancz/hlin/README.md

 # hlin

 > Warning!
 This software is highly experimental and is in no way intended to be
-> used for any senstive or production data.
+> used for any sensitve or production data.

 Securely share secrets.